dibyendumajumdar/ravi/readthedocs/ravi-jit-libgccjit.rst

 License
 -------
-Ravi with this component will be licensed as GPLv3.
-Without this component the license will be MIT license.
+Ravi itself is licensed under MIT license (including the code that implements the JIT compiler) - however I think that when linked to ``libgccjit`` the effective license will be GPLv3.

 Why another JIT engine?
 -----------------------